-The modem feature allows the SVxx41HDIE to act as an Internet connection server for increased security and flexibility in connecting with the host computer.
-Unlike the TCP/IP connection used with the standard Web configuration and VNC clients, the modem creates a one-to-one connection between the SVxx41HDIE and the computer you are using to manage the host computer that is essentially private, as it bypasses the public Internet completely.
-Note: this feature requires both an external modem (most standard connection protocols are supported) and a dedicated phone line that can be connected to the modem for external access.
-While it is possible to use the modem feature through some PBX systems, this increases the complexity and reduces the performance of the connected to a typical POTS (plain old telephone system) line that is not routed through a phone management system or shared with other devices.
+The Modem feature allows the CABCONS1716I to act as an Internet connection server for increased security and flexibility in connecting with the host computer.

+Unlike the TCP/IP connection used with the standard Web configuration and VNC clients, the modem creates a one-to-one connection between the CABCONS1716I and the computer you are using, bypassing the public Internet completely.

+NOTE: This feature requires both an external modem (most standard connection protocols are supported) and a dedicated phone line that can be connected to the modem for external access.
+While it is possible to use the modem feature through some PBX systems, this increases the complexity and reduces the performance of the connection.
+For clarity, the instructions presented here assume that the modem is connected to a typical POTS (Plain Old Telephone System) line that is not routed through a phone management system or shared with other devices.

 If you wish to use this feature through a PBX system, it may require some experimentation and additional support from your telecom services provider, and is not supported by StarTech.com.